 The origins of Curlarama are uncertain but it seems this annual event has been in existence since the 1950’s.
 In the earliest days it may have been only the Calgary & Lethbridge clubs meeting or possibly it was part of early “District Interims” with only the attending club executives involved.
-However, we do know for sure that for more than 40 years Curlarama has been an annual event in Banff or Canmore with all of District VIII invited.
+However, we do know for sure that in the early 1960s Curlarama was in January and held in Lethbridge and since 1964 Curlarama has been an annual event in Banff or Canmore with all of District VIII invited.
 The two Calgary clubs (Calgary & Stampede City) take turns organizing the event.
 In recent years the invitation has also been extended to our neighbors in District IV and usually one or two teams from “The Albernis” participate.

 Countless Gyros have been introduced to Gyro for the first time by being invited to Curlarama as guests.
 Curlarama continues to be an outstanding opportunity for a guest to realize he is amongst a most friendly group whose sole purpose for being there is to relax and have fun.
 A remark once made by one of our senior Gyros after a final game that neatly sums up the “Curlarama Experience” is: “IT’S NOT ABOUT THE CURLING”.
 Curlarama is often advertised as “the most fun you can have on a weekend”.
 When fall approaches, stay alert for news of the application process and prepare to have fun!